MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

 <ListView x:Name="colorsListView" DisplayMemberPath="Name" />
 ```

 The list view now displays items by name, as shown here.
-It’s more useful, but it’s not very interesting and leaves a lot of information hidden.
+It's more useful, but it's not very interesting and leaves a lot of information hidden.

 ![List view showing the string representation of an item property](images/listview-display-member-path.png)

 You typically want to show a more rich presentation of your data.
 To specify exactly how items in the list view are displayed, you create a [DataTemplate](/uwp/api/Windows.UI.Xaml.DataTemplate).
 The XAML in the DataTemplate defines the layout and appearance of controls used to display an individual item.
 The controls in the layout can be bound to properties of a data object, or have static content defined inline.
 You assign the DataTemplate to the [ItemTemplate](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemtemplate) property of the list control.

 > [!IMPORTANT]
-> You can’t use a **ItemTemplate** and **DisplayMemberPath** at the same time.
+> You can't use a **ItemTemplate** and **DisplayMemberPath** at the same time.
 If both properties are set, an exception occurs.

 Here, you define a DataTemplate that shows a [Rectangle](/uwp/api/windows.ui.xaml.shapes.rectangle) in the color of the item, along with the color name and RGB values.